FredWong124/log-backup-shell/README.md

 - `keeping_days`: Define the number of days to retain the backup files.

 3. Make the script executable:
- `chmod +x backup_script.sh`
+ `chmod +x backup.sh`

  4. Execute the script:
  `./backup.sh`
- This will create a new backup file in the destination directory, following the format `web_server_log_backupYYYYMMDD.tar.gz`.
+ This will create a new backup file in the destination directory, following the format `web_server_logsYYYYMMDD.tar.gz`.
 The `YYYYMMDD` represents the current date.
 The script will also handle the deletion of old backup files that exceed the specified number of keeping days.

 ## Automate the backup procedure: